+Accessing an assisted death is a process that usually takes at least two weeks.
 Before anyone is able to receive medical assistance in dying, they must be assessed to see if they are eligible.
-This process also ensures the patient is aware of all the care options available to them and has the information needed to make an informed decision.
+This process is required by law and ensures the patient is aware of all the care options available to them and that they have the information needed to make an informed decision.

 Currently the process* for accessing medical assistance in dying in Manitoba involves:

-- For patients unable to write another adult can sign the request on the patient’s behalf
+- For patients unable to write, another adult who meets the criteria of a proxy can sign the request on the patients behalf

 - Please note: The third page of the request form can only be completed after the first assessment for eligibility